mes5991/Udacity-SDC-P4/readme.md

                   [(img_size[0] * 3 / 4), img_size[1]],
                   [(img_size[0] * 3 / 4), 0]])
 ```
-OpenCV's `getPerspectiveTransform` and `warpPerspective` functions make calculating the perspective transformation matrices and transforming and image very simple.
-This code can be found in transform.py.
+OpenCV's `getPerspectiveTransform` and `warpPerspective` functions make calculating the perspective transformation matrices and transforming an image very simple.
+This code can be found in [transform.py](transform.py).
 Below is an example of a transformed image, in which the red lines represent the coordinates in the real space, and the green lines represent the coordinates in the image plane:

 ![Transformed Image](Images/Lane transform tests/transform1/lane_transform1.png)

 ###Binary Thresholding
 After perspective transformation to a birds-eye view, the image was processed to identify lane lines.
 A combination of gradient thresholding and color thresholding was implemented to produce a binary image in which the lane lines were obvious.

 In particular, I made use of a sobel operator in the x direction, a threshold on the "S" layer of the image after converting to HLS color space, and a threshold on the gray-scaled image.
-Additionally, OpenCV's morphology functions were utilized to clean up some of the noise produces from thresholding.
-The thresholding pipeline can be found in the `thresh_pipeline()` function in the imageProcessing.py file.
+Additionally, OpenCV's morphology functions were utilized to clean up some of the noise produced from thresholding.
+The thresholding pipeline can be found in the `thresh_pipeline()` function in the [imageProcessing.py](imageProcessing.py) file.

-Below are subplots showing the thresholding process:
+Below are plots showing the thresholding process:
 ![Thresholded Image](Images/Thresholding/thresh4.png)

 ###Polynomial Fitting